IBM/charts/stable/ibm-microclimate/README.md

 NOTE: Kubernetes allows multiple Ingresses to be created with the same hostname and only one of the ingresses will be accessible via that hostname.
 When installing multiple instances of Microclimate, different hostname values must be used for each instance to ensure each is accessible.

-#### Unset the Helm secret value and set the Jenkins template version
+#### Set the Jenkins template version
 **NOTE**: This is only required when installing into ICP 2.1.0.2 - do not do this for other versions of ICP

-The default value for the `global.helm.tlsSecretName` will not work on 2.1.0.2 and so the chart must be installed with this value being empty.
-In addition, the version of the Jenkins template must be changed to an older version; set the `jenkins.Template.Version` value to `"18.03"`.
+The latest versions of the Jenkins pipeline template do not support ICP 2.1.0.2 and so the version of the Jenkins pipeline template must be changed to an older version; set the `jenkins.Pipeline.Template.Version` value to `"18.03"`.

 #### Installing from the command line